khalid-hussain/shaheen/chap16.md

 He was saying to himself, "Alas!
 I wish I hadn't seen your face at this auspicious occasion."

-Moosa, Bashir, Abu Mohsin and Mansoor stood silently behind Badr bin Mughira looking at each other.
+Musa, Bashir, Abu Mohsin and Mansoor stood silently behind Badr bin Mughira looking at each other.
 From Badr bin Mughira's face, it was not difficult to analyze his thoughts.